Batterii/objection-paginator/README.md

 }
 ```

-There are more extensive examples of dealign with this problem in the
+There are more extensive examples of dealing with this problem in the
 integration tests in the repo for this project.